ModelOriented/SAFE/README.md

 SAFE is a python library that you can use to enhance your simple ML models.
 The idea is to use more complicated model - called surrogate model - to extract more information from features, which can be used later to fit some simpler model.
-Input data is divided into subsets, determined by surrogate model, and then it is transformed  based on the subset each point belonged to.
+Input data is divided into intervals, determined by surrogate model, and then it is transformed based on the interval each point belonged to.
 Library provides you with SafeTransformer class, which implements TransformerMixin interface, so it can be used as a part of the scikit-learn pipeline.